hotosm/tm-admin/docs/communication.md

 A project transferred to FMTM has no project manager, so these are initially only an AOI and draft project description.

+#### Receiving project decides, update or create ?

+When this message is received, it should update the database for this user, and send the response acknowledgment.

+## TM sends organization profile